 Integration capabilities

-You should be able to connect your help desk ticketing system with your CRM and other third-party tools for streamlined workflows and improved productivity.
+You should be able to connect your best ticketing system with your CRM and other third-party tools for streamlined workflows and improved productivity.

 Security and compliance